Real ID: What you need to know

 The DMV has a document guide online that walks customers through what you will need to bring with them.

-"I know a lot of people think well October 2020 sounds like a long time away," said Egan, "but it's really not.
+"I know a lot of people think well October 2020 sounds like a long time away," Egan said.
+"But it's really not.
 And we've been really trying to encourage people, especially that are coming up for renewal, in their normal cycle time, to take advantage of this opportunity and get the Real ID now."

 Is Real ID is mandatory?